淡滨尼 | தெம்பினிஸ்

 In addition, passengers can board free regular bus services at bus stops officially linked to Tampines station depending on the situation on the ground.

 Serving Tampines Town Centre, Tampines station encounters high demand throughout the day as a transport node for Tampines Town Centre residents.

 Tampines station opened on 16 December 1989 along with Simei and Pasir Ris stations.

 Downtown Line Stage 3 (DTL3) Contract 926 for the construction and completion of Tampines West station and its associated tunnels was awarded to Cooperativa Muratori & Cementisti – C.M.C di Ravenna for approximately S$226.92 million in July 2011.
 Along with Contract 927 for Bedok Reservoir station, these two contracts were the first MRT contracts in Singapore undertaken by the Italian company, with prior experience in construction of railway projects in Italy.

-By 2017, Tampines station will be an interchange station with the Downtown Line.
+The Downtown Line station opened on 21 October 2017, making Tampines station as an interchange station with the Downtown Line.